 WHO WE ARE

 William Riera is a visual storyteller based in Miami, Florida, where he has lived since 1995.
-He graduated with the highest honors in Software Systems Engineering from Havana’s Technological University (CUJAE) in 1990 and later transitioned into a career as a professional Software Analyst and Developer for the Miami-Dade County IT Department.
-Around the early 2000s, Riera discovered his passion for photography, studying black-and-white analog photography at Miami-Dade College and furthering his skills with a course at the New York Institute of Photography.
-He also attended workshops at the Página en Blando Photography School in Mexico City, learning from renowned critic and curator Juan Antonio Molina Cuesta.
-In 2022, Riera earned a Master’s Degree in Modern and Contemporary Art from Casa LAMM Cultural Center in Mexico City.
-His photography has been exhibited in solo and group shows in the USA, Mexico, and Spain.
-Since 2015, Riera has actively promoted cultural initiatives in Miami and, in 2020, founded the South Florida Latin American Photography Forum (SoFLaFoto).
+He graduated with highest honors in Software Systems Engineering from the Technological University of Havana (CUJAE) in 1990 before transitioning into a career as a professional Software Analyst and Developer with the Miami-Dade County Information Technology Department.
+In the early 2000s, Riera discovered his passion for photography, beginning his formal training in black-and-white analog photography at Miami-Dade College and deepening his technical foundation through the New York Institute of Photography.
+He later expanded his artistic vision by attending workshops at the Página en Blando Photography School in Mexico City, where he studied under renowned critic and curator Juan Antonio Molina Cuesta.
+In 2022, he earned a Master's Degree in Modern and Contemporary Art from Casa LAMM Cultural Center, also in Mexico City.
+His photography has been featured in solo and group exhibitions across the United States, Mexico, and Spain.
+Since 2015, he has been an active voice in Miami's cultural landscape, and in 2020, he founded the South Florida Latin American Photography Forum (SoFLaFoto).
+He has been a member of the International Association of Curators of Contemporary Art (IKT) since 2026.

 Andreina Fuentes Angarita is a Miami-based visual artist, curator, philanthropist, and cultural producer, whose entrepreneurial spirit has shaped a dynamic career blending art and social activism.
 Her interdisciplinary work spans photography, video, and performance, focusing on themes of identity, social justice, and human rights, particularly championing marginalized communities.
 As a key cultural entrepreneur, Fuentes Angarita curates exhibitions that bring together diverse perspectives, amplifying the voices of Latin American artists and the diaspora.
 She has established herself as an influential figure in the international art scene, creating platforms that foster dialogue, challenge social norms, and address important cultural issues.
 Her practice critiques conventional perceptions, driving social impact and awareness beyond the art world into broader society.
 Trained at renowned institutions such as the Art Students League of New York, Roberto Mata Photography School in Venezuela, and PHotoEspaña in Spain, Fuentes Angarita uses her artistic and curatorial expertise to elevate underrepresented artists and address critical social topics, reinforcing her role as a cultural innovator and advocate for meaningful social change.